 Because Frank already had a bunch of video gear around, he set up to record a whole show one night, and lucky for us, he put it up on YouTube!
 Also on the video are Dallas superstars Stick Men with Rayguns and Deprogrammer.
 The Hugh Beaumont song (a cover of ZZ Top's “La Grange”) starts at about 3:36.

 After the Hugh Beaumont Experience broke up, King joined the Butthole Surfers.
 I played in a few other bands (none of which recorded), eventually went to art school, started working in design which eventually led me to the Internet.
-But in the early ’90s, while the Buttholes were taking a break, King asked me if I wanted to write some guitar parts for a few songs he was working on.
+Then in the early ’90s, while the Buttholes were taking a break, King asked me if I wanted to write some guitar parts for a few songs he was working on.
 That turned into our band Drain.
 We wrote and recorded our first album in fits and starts over a year or so at Ben Blank Audio in Austin.
 King programmed the drums and played feedback and noise on guitar and did most of the vocals.
 I played guitar and bass, as well as singing on one song (Funeral Pyre – it’s a love song).
 When we decided to play live, we were joined by Owen McMahon of Cherubs on bass.
 We only played a few shows, but they were a hoot.

 Fun fact: Track 8 on Pick Up Heaven, “Flower Mound” is actually two songs.
 The CD got tracked incorrectly and we didn't realize it until after it came out.
 “Every Secret Thing” is the second half of track 8.
 What’s labeled “Every Secret Thing” on the CD is “The Ballad of Miss Toni Fischer”.
 The very last track on the CD (the jacked up Roger Miller song from Robin Hood) was not intended to have a title.